-This is a leopard country, and they are the Lords of the Jungle!
+This is leopard country, and they are the Lords of the Jungle!
 With a leopard density that's higher than anywhere else on this planet, these menacing predators prowl majestically in Yala, while elephants roam in their numbers with cautious deer scampering by their side

 Area | 378 sq miles |